-Despite the rapid growth of e-commerce, most businesses in Ireland do not yet make the most of the Digital Single Market.
+Despite the rapid growth of e-commerce, most businesses in Poland do not yet make the most of the Digital Single Market.

-Only 21% of Irish retailers sell online to consumers in other EU countries while twice as many (42%) sell online in their own country.
+Only 6% of Polish retailers sell online to consumers in other EU countries, while more than four times as many (27%) sell online in their own country.

-Differences in national contract laws are a significant obstacle for cross-border sales for almost half of Irish retailers (45%) currently selling online.
+Differences in national contract laws are a significant obstacle for cross-border sales for one out of two Polish retailers (50%) currently selling online.

-that are either active or interested in online cross-border trade would 'definitely' or 'to some extent' start or increase their online cross-border sales.
+If the same rules for e-commerce applied across the EU, 79% of Polish businesses that are either active or interested in online cross-border trade would 'definitely' or 'to some extent' start or increase their online cross-border sales.

-Consumers in Ireland also miss out on the potential of broader choice of products and better prices.
-Only 28% buy online from other EU countries, while 41% buy online in their own country.
+Consumers in Poland also miss out on the potential of broader choice of products and better prices.
+Only 4% of Polish consumers buy online from other EU countries, while 33% buy online in their own country.